cryptoparty/handbook/src/chapter_08_passwords/00_keeping_passwords_safe.md

 Physical protection
 -------------------

-Especially if you are traveling and using internet cafes, or other untrusted computers, you have to be aware that there are other ways for people to obtain your passwords.
-Firstly there is "over the shoulder" surveillance, where someone, or a camera, watches your actions and might see the password you are typing (or where you are browsing).
-A second typical threat is the presence of key loggers.
-Key loggers are software or hardware devices that record keystrokes, they can be hidden inside a computer or keyboard and hence totally invisible to you.
-Be very careful what you do in those places and which sites you visit there.
-If you really have to use such a place be sure to change your passwords as soon as possible.
-For more tips on Internet Cafes read the chapter on them.
+When using a public computer such as at a library, an internet cafe, or any computer you do not own, there are several dangers.
+Using "over the shoulder" surveillance, someone, possibly with a camera, can watch your actions and may see the account you log in to and the password you type.
+A less obvious threat is software programs or hardware devices called "keystroke loggers" that record what you type.
+They can be hidden inside a computer or a keyboard and are not easily spotted.
+Do not use public computers to log in to your private accounts, such as email.
+If you do, change your passwords as soon as you get back to a computer you own and trust.

 Easy-to-remember and secure passwords
 -------------------------------------